Call for Research Track Papers

 Model Dissemination: Migrating a data science model from a research lab to a real-world deployment is non-trivial and potentially a continuous ongoing process.
 We seek research submissions that highlight and address technical and behavioral challenges during model deployment, feedback, and upgradation.

 Papers submitted to KDD follow a double-blind review process.
 Every effort must be made to preserve the anonymity of the authors.
-Papers that have been presented as technical reports with listed authors will not be considered for review.
-An exception to the rule is the papers that have been submitted to arXiv at least one month prior to the deadline (January 8th, 2021).
+Papers that have been presented as technical reports or workshop papers with listed authors will not be considered for review.
+An exception to the rule is the papers that have been submitted to arXiv at least one month prior to the deadline (January 8th, 2022), assuming these papers have not been submitted to any other venue (conference, workshop, journal., etc) for consideration or publication.
 Authors can submit these papers but with a different title and abstract.
-Papers that appear in arXiv after Jan 8th, 2021 until the end of the review process will not be accepted.
+Papers that appear in arXiv after Jan 8th, 2022 until the end of the review process will not be accepted.
 After the submission deadline, authors are not allowed to add additional authors to the submitted papers.